Atrika10/React-Learning/Projects/NetFlix/README.md

 - created more custom hook for top rated, popular & upcoming movies
 - update movie slice with new 3 action
 - rendered all categories movies in secondary container
+- search page for getting movie recommended from chatgpt
+- created new slice for gptSearch
+-

 ## Features